ember-learn/annual-community-survey/2019/survey-questions.md

 - Unimportant
 - I did not know Ember

-## Questions about your place of work (5)

-(Please encourage your colleagues to fill out the survey!)
+## Questions about your place of work-- Please encourage your colleagues to fill out the survey!
+(7)

+### How many developers at your company are responsible for writing Front-End code? (multiple choice / radio)

+- None
+- 1-10
+- 11-20
+- 21-50
+- 51-100
+- 101-500
+- More than 500
+- I Don’t Know

 ### How many developers at your company are responsible for writing Ember code? (multiple choice / radio)